samuelrms/spy-bot/README.md

 - `!clear` — Clear all messages from the current channel (requires "Manage Messages" permission)
 - `!help` — List of all available commands

+### **Silence Commands:**

+- `!silence` — Shows a tutorial on how to mute the channel manually in Discord (via DM).

+> The !silence command only teaches you how to mute the channel manually.
+The bot cannot mute channels for you, as this is a personal Discord setting.

 ### **Ranking Commands:**

 - `!top` — Ranking of the 10 members with the most online time